 The stakes may be particularly high during divorce proceedings.
 With so many issues that need addressing before legally ending a marriage, quite a few of these can cause emotions and nerves to be on edge.

 Even when a couple agrees on most aspects of the separation, there are bound to be one or two that may send the entire compromise into jeopardy.
-As an attorney, like a divorce lawyer in Frisco, TX from a law firm like Scroggins Law Group, can explain, a particularly contentious element in divorce is how the couple divides assets and debt.
+As an attorney, like a divorce lawyer can explain, a particularly contentious element in divorce is how the couple divides assets and debt.
 Luckily, state laws often prescribe how this is to happen should the couple be unable to compromise.

 Understanding what a judge may do should proceedings reach that point may push spouses to work together to keep their destiny in their own hands.